NYC Restaurant Week

 Asian Fusion (Asian American)

-I’ve heard some pretty great things about Talde and I am excited to try them.
-Their regular menu is nicely balanced with great offerings made from locally sourced ingredients.
-I am told by my friends that I will fall in love with the space (can’t wait).
-I am totally down for the Oyster-Bacon Pad Thai #Yum.
+I’ve heard some great things about Talde and am excited to try them.
+Their regular menu is nicely balanced, with great offerings from locally sourced ingredients.
+My friends tell me I will fall in love with the space (can’t wait).
+I am down for the Oyster-Bacon Pad Thai #Yum.
 The menu has not been published – please be sure to check back for updates.

-Well, Dahlings Happy Dining!
+Well, Dahlings, Happy Dining!
 I hope you’re as excited as I am about restaurant week.
-I’d love to hear about the places you try even if they aren’t in Brooklyn.
-I hope you follow me on IG because I will definitely be sharing other MUST TRY spots in the other Boroughs in my stories and bits of my experiences in Brooklyn on my feed.
+I’d love to hear about the places you try, even if they aren’t in Brooklyn.
+I hope you follow me on IG because I will be sharing other MUST TRY spots in the other Boroughs in my stories and bits of my experiences in Brooklyn on my feed.
 Cheers to another NYC Restaurant Week.

 XXOO